At a glance

-Mycelial form – Found in the environment, this form is contagious.
+- Mycelial form – Found in the environment, this form is contagious.

-Yeast form – Located within the infected host’s body, this form is not contagious to others.
+- Yeast form – Located within the infected host’s body, this form is not contagious to others.

-There is no breed or sex predilection, the disease is most commonly see in cats between 2 and 7 years of age.
+There is no breed or sex predilection; the disease is most commonly see in cats between 2 and 7 years of age.

-Cats become infected when they inhale the mycelial spores from infected soil.
+Cats become infected when they inhale the mycelial spores from contaminated soil.
 Spores enter the lungs where they multiply, left untreated will go on to disseminate (spread) to other parts of the body (via the blood and lymphatic system) such as the bones, central nervous system, eyes, skin and lymphatic system.

 Direct inoculation of the spores through the skin can occur in rare cases.
 Humans have become infected with blastomycosis from dog bites.

-Blood in the urine (hematuria), difficult or painful urination (dysuria) if the urogenital system is involved.
+- Blood in the urine (hematuria), difficult or painful urination (dysuria) if the urogenital system is involved.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including if the cat has access to the outdoors.
 He may listen to the lungs with a stethoscope (auscultation).

 As symptoms are common in other diseases too, he may wish to perform some diagnostic tests to confirm blastomycosis.
-These may include cytologic or histologic identification of the blastomyces yeast forms in a biopsy from the lymph nodes. respiratory tract or fluid from a skin lesion.
+These may include cytologic or histologic identification of the Blastomyces yeast forms in a biopsy from the lymph nodes, respiratory tract or fluid from a skin lesion.

 He may also wish to check the overall condition of your cat and run further tests such as:

-Serum biochemistry to determine the health of the internal organs.
+- Serum biochemistry to determine the health of the internal organs.

-X-Ray of the chest to evaluate the lungs.
+- X-Ray of the chest to evaluate the lungs.

-Treatment consists of systemic antifungal medication.
+Treatment consists of systemic antifungal medication and supportive care.

 Prognosis is guarded and depends on the severity of the disease and the organs affected.
 Cases of blastomycosis with CNS involvement have the poorest prognosis.

-Administer medication as prescribed by your veterinarian.
+- Administer medication as prescribed by your veterinarian.